Invest in Glafabra

 Market Solution

-2. Modify cells to express the missing protein,
+2. Modify these cells to express the missing protein,

-3. Return cells back into the patient as the therapy.
+3. Return the cells back into the patient as the therapy.

-In the trials, the team observed at least a 2x drop in toxic metabolites for all 5 patients treated with cell therapy.
+In the trials, the team observed at least a 2x drop in toxic metabolites for all 5 patients treated with our Live-cel living therapy - an effect that, for most patients, is lasting longer than the 5 years so far measured.

 Product Portfolio

-Glafabra’s clinical plan is to create cell therapies for three type of metabolic disorders:
+Glafabra’s clinical plan is to create Live-cel living therapies for three type of metabolic disorders:

 Competitive Landscape